GarriguesN/EducaFree/README.md

 EducaFree is a comprehensive educational platform designed to provide free access to quality educational resources.
 This project is a final assignment for a web development course, aiming to bridge the educational gap by offering a variety of learning materials to students globally.

+> [!NOTE]
+> This project is a final course project for a web development course, designed to showcase the skills and knowledge acquired throughout the course.
+The goal is to provide a practical and impactful solution to real-world problems in the educational sector.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)